turingschool/mod-0-project-be/section2/README.md

 Read/watch one or both of the following:
 - This [2-part blog post series](https://blog.mindsetworks.com/entry/how-having-a-growth-mindset-can-help-you-learn-to-code) discusses how having a growth mindset is helpful when learning to code, and how coding promotes a growth mindset!
 - This [video interview](https://dev.to/hackflix_dev/how-to-hack-a-growth-mindset-b1g) where an experienced Front-End engineer discusses learning about the concept of Growth Mindset and how that's changed how she sees her work and career.
 (The first 7 minutes are intros and a discussion on Developer Relations.
-After that, the conversation about Growth Midnset begins.)
+After that, the conversation about Growth Mindset begins.)

 Then, consider on the following questions.
 We will ask you to share some of these responses at the end of this section.
 - What are two points from the article or video that either resonated with you, or were brand new to you?